With so many things to do on Anguilla, what will you try today?

 One of the best things about villa living is you can stock your kitchen (or we can stock it for you for a small service charge plus the cost of food purchased) with all the foods you and your family love so you can eat when you’re hungry without a schedule, and easily accommodate food allergies and picky eaters.
 Many guests like to eat breakfast at the villa, lunch at the beach and then pick a restaurant for an amazing dinner.
 The seafood is fresh-caught and the vegetables fresh and grown without pesticides or other chemicals.

+In-bubble guests can use our convenent grocery stocking service.
+Just tell us what you need and we will procure it for you (small service fee).
 There are several good grocery stores that will have everything you need, our concierge can make suggestions based on your preferences.
 Plus many local farmer’s markets such as Rainbow Farms and fisheries where you can pick and choose your favorites.
 Rainbow Farms is open most days until about Noon.

 For meat, Merchant’s Market is where the restaurants shop.
 You may have to buy a larger quantity so best for larger groups or those staying awhile, but the prices and quality are good.
 For general items, Best Buy Supermarket has most everything you will need.